dj-lumiere/arbitrary-bit-sized-numbers/README.md

 # Arbitrary Bit Width Numbers

+## Warning: This library is in development stage!

 A C++ library providing backend-agnostic arbitrary-precision arithmetic types with customizable bit widths and storage backends.

 ## Features